zaidloni/Ticket-Management-System/README.md

 - edit the ticket
 - change priority of the ticket
 - filter ticket based on the priority
+- all the data is saved in the local Storage

 ### Tech Stack Used:
 **HTML, CSS, JS**